simonmichael/hledger/hledger-ui/hledger-ui.m4.md

 preceding them is the transaction's position within the complete unfiltered journal, which is a more stable id (at least until the next reload).

-## Balance sheet accounts screen

-This is like the accounts screen except:

-- it shows only asset, liability and equity accounts (see [account types](/hledger.html#account-types))
-- it always shows historical end balances on some date (not balance changes).

-It corresponds to the `hledger balancesheet` command.

-## Income statement accounts screen

-Like the accounts screen except:

-- it shows only revenue and expense accounts
-- it always shows balance changes in some period (not end balances).

-It corresponds to the `hledger incomestatement` command.

 ## Error screen